THORACIC SKELETON ANATOMY

 • First ribs (sides)

-• Allows passage of trachea, esophagus, and major blood vessels
+• Allows passage of your trachea, esophagus, and major blood vessels

 Inferior Thoracic Aperture